 Why You should choose redmond ...

-The Redmond Police Department is a full service agency made up of officers and professional staff who enjoy working in a support community.
-We employ 130 professional staff, officers, and offer many specialty assignments.
+The Redmond Police Department is a full-service agency made up of officers and professional staff who enjoy working in a supportive community.
+We employ 130 professional staff and officers and offer many specialty assignments.

 - Excellent pay & benefits

 - Healthcare provided (Premera Blue Cross & Kaiser)

 - Patrol officers & many staff work a 4/10 schedule

 - Paid on-duty time for physical fitness & annual cash bonus

 - Generous Holiday pay and Holiday bank cash out